 International Affairs, EPMS = Environmental Policy and Sustainable Management, LPSY/NPSY = Psychology, LANT/NANT/GANT = Anthropology, UURB = Urban Studies, UGLB = Global Studies, LCST = Culture and Media Studies).

 Courses in Related Programs That Connect to Science and MathMajors and minors are encouraged to supplement the required curriculum with courses from other areas of study.
-Below are courses offered by other departments and divisions that incorporate science, math, and technology in the context of culture, social justice, history, and sustainability.
+Below are courses offered by other departments and schools that incorporate science, math, and technology in the context of culture, social justice, history, and sustainability.
 Courses numbered 4500 are open to undergraduate juniors and seniors.
 Courses numbered 5000 or higher are graduate-level and require permission of the instructor.
 Courses that have been popular in the past include the following:

 PSAM 5860A Currents: Data Structures